top of page

 08:00 pm - Order A Cocktail At A Miradouro

-In a city built atop 7 hills, there will be as you can understand many viewpoints.
-Lisbon's viewpoints, called 'Miradouros' in Portuguese are not easy to get too in the sense that there will be a lot of walking on slippery cobblestone to be done (needless to say bring trainers).
-Miradouros are best enjoyed either early in the morning for some amazing snaps of the city of Lisbon or late in the afternoon for equally impressive views but this time accompanied by a cocktail.
-Most Miradouros have kiosk cafes or restaurants or if they don't one of these establishments won't be too far anyway.
-My all-time favourite Miradouros are the gorgeous Miradouro da Graça, Miradouro da Senhora do Monte, and Miradouro de Santa Catarina.
+In a city perched on seven hills, it's understandable that there are numerous viewpoints.
+Lisbon's viewpoints, known as 'Miradouros' in Portuguese, require quite a bit of walking on slippery cobblestones to reach (so wearing trainers is advisable).
+Miradouros are best appreciated either early in the morning for stunning snapshots of Lisbon or late in the afternoon for equally breathtaking views, this time with a cocktail in hand.
+Most Miradouros have kiosk cafes or restaurants nearby, or if not, one won't be too far away.
+My all-time favourite Miradouros are the beautiful Miradouro da Graça, Miradouro da Senhora do Monte and Miradouro de Santa Catarina.

 09:30 pm - Call It A Day And Go To Sleep With Sharks At Lisbon Oceanarium

-It's commonplace to hear that a country has the biggest this and the other or this restaurant has the best pizza in the world or chocolate cake slice, etc. Some of these statements may be completely false on occasion, but one thing is right, Lisbon has the biggest indoor Aquarium (Oceanarium) in Europe.
-Here you'll find all sorts of species of aquatic creatures, penguins, sharks, seals, jellyfish, sunfish, stingrays, otters, etc. There's also the opportunity for you to 'sleep' with sharks if you so wish to do so (there's a special for this available on the Oceanarium's website).
+It's commonplace to hear that a country has the biggest this and the other or that this restaurant has the best pizza in the world, chocolate cake slice, etc. Some of these statements may be completely false on occasion, but one thing is right: Lisbon has one of the biggest indoor aquariums in Europe.
+Here, you'll find all sorts of species of aquatic creatures: penguins, sharks, seals, jellyfish, sunfish, stingrays, otters, etc. There's also the opportunity for you to 'sleep' with sharks if you so wish to do so (there's a special for this available on the Oceanarium's website).

 OR

-09:30 pm - Explore Marvila AT Night, The Trendiest Nehboorhood In Lisbon Right Now
+09:30 pm - Explore Marvila AT Night, The Trendiest Neighbourhood In Lisbon Right Now

-Nowadays, it is considered by many as one of the trendiest areas of the city.
-Marvila is within an easy Uber ride from the city centre or you can rent an all-electric mopped, a scooter, or get a bus (approximately 20 minutes from Terreiro do Paço).
-In Marvila alongside some shops which have been in that area for years, warehouses that laid abandoned for years now have become workspaces, there is artisanal beer, art galleries, art exhibitions, gigs, and even a restaurant called The Place That Doesn't Exist (food here is pretty decent and they focus on Portuguese classics as well as some international cuisine staples).
+Today, many people consider it one of the city's trendiest areas.
+Marvila is easily accessible via a short Uber ride from the city centre, or you can rent an all-electric moped or a scooter or take a bus (about 20 minutes from Terreiro do Paço).
+In Marvila, alongside some long-standing shops, formerly abandoned warehouses have been transformed into workspaces, offering artisanal beer, art galleries, art exhibitions, gigs, and even a restaurant called The Place That Doesn't Exist (the food here is quite good, featuring Portuguese classics and some international cuisine staples).

 Day 2